Quiet Revolution: Historiography

-A revolution or a natural course of action?
+Interpretations of the Change

 Modern Québec historians have brought some nuance to the importance of the Quiet Revolution.
 Though the improvements made to Québec society during this era make it seem like an extremely innovative period, it has been posited that these changes follow a logical revolutionary movement occurring throughout the Western world in the 1960s.
-Noted Québec historian Jacques Rouillard took this revisionist stance in arguing that the Quiet Revolution may have accelerated the natural evolution of Quebec’s francophone society rather than having turned it on its head.
+Québec historian Jacques Rouillard took this revisionist stance in arguing that the Quiet Revolution may have accelerated the natural evolution of Quebec's francophone society rather than having turned it on its head.

 Several arguments support this view.
-From an economic perspective, Quebec’s manufacturing sector had seen important growth since the Industrial Revolution.
+From an economic perspective, Quebec's manufacturing sector had seen important growth since the Industrial Revolution.
 Buoyed by significant manufacturing demand during World War I and World War II, the Québec economy was already expanding before the events of the Quiet Revolution.